Nihamawassa/heartland/content/classes/_index.md

 # geekdocHidden: false
 ---

 An actor component pattern is used to compose actors.
 Typical actors are settlements, populations, and industries.
-Two Unity in-build classes are used for this pattern.
-Gameobject as the actor class and Component as the component class.
+Two Unity in-build concepts are used for this pattern.
+Gameobject as the actor and Component as the component class.
 The class ActorFactory creates the actor instances.

 {{< toc-tree >}}